 The district takes great efforts to ensure that all schools are clean, safe, and functional.
 To assist in this effort, the district uses a facility survey instrument developed by the State of California and internal instruments aligned to the state tool.
-The results of this survey are available at the District's Maintenance Operations & Transportation office.
+The results of this survey are available at the District's Maintenance Operations and Transportation office.

-Dalton Elementary School provides a safe, clean environment for students, staff, and volunteers.
-Built in 1951, the school sits on 8.5 acres.
-Facilities span 337,521 square feet and include a multipurpose room, library, cafeteria, 14 permanent classrooms, eight portable classrooms, a playground, and a computer lab/innovation lab.
-Recent modernization has occurred on the Dalton Elementary School campus, concluding in summer of 2018.
-Work completed includes new roofing, HVAC, and utility piping (electric, water, sewer, and gas).
-Areas of need identified in facilities inspections are addressed through a collaboration between the school leadership and the District's Maintenance, Operations, and Transportation department.
+Valleydale Elementary School provides a safe, clean environment for students, staff, and volunteers.
+Built in 1956, with modernizations made in 2005, the school sits on 11.5 acres.
+Facilities span 499,805 square feet and include a multipurpose room, library, cafeteria, 22 permanent classrooms, three portable classrooms, an updated playground, and one computer/innovation lab.
 The facility strongly supports teaching and learning through its ample classroom and playground space, and a staff resource room.

 A scheduled maintenance program is administered by Azusa Unified School District to ensure that school grounds and facilities remain in excellent repair.
 A work order process is used when issues arise that require immediate attention.
 Emergency repairs are given the highest priority; repair requests are completed efficiently and in the order in which they are received.
-The principal works daily with the custodial staff to develop cleaning schedules to ensure a clean and safe school.
+School leadership and the District's Maintenance Operations and Transportation Department are aware of areas of need identified on the facilities inspection report and are working in collaboration to improve in these areas.